Skip to content Skip to footer

 As the team highlighted, the user's main touch point is with the publisher rather than OneLog.
 The goal here is to build trust with individual brands and help readers understand how their data is being dealt with.
 After all, the publisher's content is the reason why users come in the first place, and the reason why this should always be the main focus.
 OneLog is simply the facilitator to get these users registered.

 Whilst the registration page is fairly similar across partners, to keep some kind of consistency, the branding differs based on the publisher's house style.
-For example, below is the for registration on L'Illustré and Blick.
+For example, below is the landing page for registration on L'Illustré and Blick.

 registration at Blick and L'illustré